pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

-# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-12 10:05 PM EDT]
+# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-13 03:20 AM EDT]

-## Recent Updates (2025-04-12 10:05 PM EDT)
+## Recent Updates (2025-04-13 03:20 AM EDT)

-- ✅ Fixed rent estimate fetching to use the correct RentCast "market" endpoint via `/api/ai/rent-estimates` with zip code.
-- ✅ Added verbose error logging in `fetchRentEstimates` (FormContext.js) for easier debugging of rent estimate and calculation failures.
-- ✅ Improved error handling and logging for missing or invalid rent estimate data.
+- ✅ Fixed blank page in production by removing Create React App `%PUBLIC_URL%` references and adding a custom `pages/_document.js` with correct favicon and meta tag setup for Next.js.
-- ✅ Confirmed all API endpoints are tested and operational.
+- ✅ Ensured all static assets are referenced with root-relative paths.
+- ✅ Confirmed all API endpoint tests pass; only React component tests fail due to ESM dependency issues in Jest (documented for future sessions).
 - ✅ Documented all changes and next steps in the memory bank.

 ## Next Steps

+- **Verify production deployment fix:**

+  - Deploy the latest code to production.
-- **Reproduce the rent estimate and affordability calculation issue:**
+  - Confirm the app loads and displays correctly (no blank page).

-  - Fill out the form with a valid location (including a 5-digit ZIP code).
-  - Submit and observe the results modal.
-  - If rent estimates or affordability metrics are missing, check the browser console and server logs for new verbose error messages.
-  - Record any errors or missing data for further investigation.
+  - Check that favicons and meta tags are present and no `%PUBLIC_URL%` errors appear in the console.

 - **Continue QA and Migration Completion:**